ryzy/vc-typo3-neos/README.md

 ## Provider: DigitalOcean

-This part describes how to deploy this setup to [DigitalOcean.com](https://www.digitalocean.com/?refcode=58af8bab822f).
+DigitalOcean configuration is already included in Vagrantfile.
 After `vagrant up --provider=digital_ocean` you'll have up & running droplet there, provisioned and ready to use, as you'd have it locally.

-Detailed instruction and config options are available on [vagrant-digitalocean](https://github.com/smdahlen/vagrant-digitalocean) plugin page.
-Below is the short version.

 #### Usage